 Hiking on the famous Via Vandelli (Vandelli Route), considerable from the historical and environmental point of view.
 Long ascent to face only if you are well-trained.
-The path follows the track of the old road wich has been mostly restored, in an extraordinary landscape .
+The path follows the track of the old road which has been mostly restored, in an extraordinary landscape.

-Starting from Resceto (MS) the CAI (Italian Alpine Club) path No.35 penetrates in old quarries; further the restored track of the old road begins and doing several hairpin turns, gains altitude.
-In that stretch you can have the best view of road (very spectacular).
+Starting from Resceto (MS) the CAI (Italian Alpine Club) path No.35 penetrates in old quarries; further, the restored track of the old road begins and doing several hairpins turns, gains altitude.
+In that stretch, you can have the best view of the road (very spectacular).
 In summer, when it’s very hot, it could be harder to do that ascent; when I did it, on 1st April 2012, the weather was ideal.

 Start: Resceto (MS)

 Time: ascent 2h40min, Tot.
 5h50min

 Maps: “Alpi Apuane”.
 Topographic and Hiking map 1:25.000.
 (2015) ed.
 4Land – Trento, (Italian, English, German); digital version available, too (iOS and Android)

 on-line: “Alpi Apuane”.
 Carta escursionistica (Hiking map) 1:25.000. ed.
 Webmapp